thunderdrop/Inform-7-with-NVDA/README.md

 Navigate left from here (NVDA+numpad4 or Shift+NVDA+left) and you will find an unlabelled tab control.
 Move inside the tab control (NVDA+numpad2 or Shift+NVDA+down) and you will be focused on the 'Report" tab, which will be selected.

 Move to the right once (NVDA+numpad6 or Shift+NVDA+right), and you will hear "console  tab".
-Activate this tab, and your keyboard focus will jump into the console Window, which you can navigate with your arrow keys or review cursor, as you prefer.
+Activate this tab (NVDA+enter), and your keyboard focus will jump into the console Window, which you can navigate with your arrow keys or review cursor as you prefer.

 ### Notes on Reading Syntax